 - Barrel Stabilizer is huge.
 You can start encounters with 50 heat and get Wildfire on cooldown very early in a fight.
-It can be used for on demand burst during mob pulls as well for instant burst.
+This is also useful for mob pulls in dungeons, as it provides on demand heat for longer burst cycles.

 - The additions to the job in these levels are almost entirely quality of life upgrades or multi-mob actions.
 Flamethrower should be used on mob packs, as well as Bioblaster so long as the enemies stay alive for the full duration of the DoT it applies.
 Hot Shot upgrades to Air Anchor, which aside from aesthetics and more potency with a higher priority on usage, it’s the same action as before.
 Rook becomes Queen Automaton at level 80.
 It’s still a set-and-forget type pet, she just does a lot more damage now.
 Try using her in boss fights if possible while in dungeons.

-- Level 82 will give you Scattergun, and until Machinist gets it’s trait at level 84 that increases our single-target combo actions, Scattergun will be better on 2 target fights than the main combo.
-You should still be using Heat Blast with any Heat you have on 2.
+- Level 82 will give you Scattergun, and until Machinist gets its trait at level 84 that increases our single-target combo actions, Scattergun will be better on two target fights than the main combo.
+You should still be using Heat Blast with any Heat you have on two.

 Level 70 Rotation Differences